StoneWolf18/enoch/docs/npc-guidelines.md

 <em><b>Backgrounds Encompassed:</b> Retainers, Mentor</em>

 Anyone intended to be used in a mechanical fashion or that has a considerable effect upon your character is considered a staple NPC and requires a sheet before they are playable.
 They do not need to be as fleshed out as a PC, but mechanically the sheet should be finished and submitted to Caine with a note that they are an NPC.

+<b>Note:</b> All NPCs must follow character creation rules, so, for example, a PC's 7th generation sire wouldn't be able to come into play.
 </div>
 </div>
 <div class= "blueWrapper" style="margin-top: -20px;">